-- Schools operate a whole school approach to engaging with science and maths.
+- Operate a whole school approach to engaging with science and maths.

-- Teachers are able to understand and apply the DPSM/ESERO framework of inquiry based science teaching and learning to their science teaching.
+- Grow a love of investigation amongst children by assisting teachers to apply the DPSM/ESERO framework of inquiry based science teaching and learning.

-- Teachers are able to use the DPSM Classroom Activities Planning Guide and DPSM/ESERO framework of inquiry to plan a topic/theme based approach to teaching science.
+- Make science teaching easier by using the DPSM Classroom Activities Planning Guide and DPSM/ESERO framework of inquiry to deliver the science curriculum in a cross curricular manner.

-- Teachers understand the relevance of and are able to use space as a cross curricular theme in their planning and teaching.
+- Understand the relevance of and be able to use space as a cross curricular theme in their planning and teaching

-To participate, we are inviting your school to commit to this development programme for the school year, which will consist of the following:
+To avail of this free service we are inviting your school to commit to this development programme for the school year, which will consist of the following: